idrees11/gnn-topology-ablation/README.md

 ⚠️ Test labels are hidden and used only by the organisers for scoring.

 📊 Evaluation Metric

-Macro F1-score
+Primary Metric: Macro F1-score

 f1_score(y_true, y_pred, average="macro")

-Why Macro F1?
+Why Macro-F1?

 Sensitive to class imbalance